by Jenny Leigh Hodgins

-“Throughout my 30-year music and piano teaching career, I’ve been asked the same questions repeatedly by those interested in playing piano.
-Beginner to intermediate piano students have asked these same questions again and again.
+“Throughout my 30-year music and piano teaching career, I have been asked the same questions repeatedly by those interested in playing the piano.
+Beginner to intermediate piano students asked me these same questions again and again.

-In my experience with teaching privately, in small groups, and classroom school music classes, all my students, and their parents or guardians had the same need for answers to these questions about successful piano learning.
-I’ve combined their biggest concerns and most recurring inquiries in this ebook.
+In my experience with private lessons, small groups, and in-classroom school music classes, all my students and their parents or guardians had the same need for answers to these questions about successful piano learning.
+I combined their biggest concerns and most recurring inquiries in Start Piano: What You Need For Successful Learning ebook.

 As a pianist and composer of piano-based music, I know well the rich benefits and joy of piano playing.
-The issues piano learners face, and their desire to get started, return to, or keep pressing on to reap the rewards of piano progress, are what motivates me to provide this ebook.
-My intent is to help piano learners keep breaking through to new levels of piano performance.
+The issues piano learners face and their desire to get started, return to, or keep pressing on to reap the rewards of piano progress, motivates me to provide this content.
+I offer help for piano learners to keep breaking through to new levels of piano performance.

-Though I’ve written blogs on these topics, many have expressed continued interest in starting piano or more successful piano practice results.
-My goal in writing this ebook, as well as my upcoming (2nd) ebook, My Best Tips On How To Practice Piano Effectively, is to provide answers to these persistent questions in an organized, convenient way.
-I hope my books are helpful to those seeking successful or greater momentum for piano progress.
+Though I wrote blogs on these topics, many have expressed continued interest in starting piano or more successful piano practice results.
+My ebook (as well as my upcoming ebook, My Best Tips On How To Practice Piano Effectively) provides answers to these persistent questions in an organized, convenient way.
+I hope my books are helpful to those seeking successful, consistent momentum for piano progress.

-This ebook covers all the basics anyone needs to know about starting piano lessons, from how to find a quality instrument and piano method, to whether you need and how to find a good piano teacher, whether online tools for piano learning are valuable, what’s needed for a successful start to piano learning, and how to maintain continued piano progress.
+You get all the basics you need about successfully starting piano lessons.
+You will learn how to find a quality instrument, piano method, whether you need and how to find a good piano teacher, whether online tools for piano learning are valuable, what you need for a successful start to piano-learning, and how to maintain continued piano progress.

 WHAT READERS ARE SAYING ABOUT MY EBOOK: